hassanNehme98/ChestXRCovid19/README.md

 2 In the models folder you can find all the saved models, one per directory.

-3 The original files are available on this address: [to_kaggle](https://cxr-covid19.grand-challenge.org/).
+3 The original files are available on this address. [to_kaggle](https://cxr-covid19.grand-challenge.org/).
+I have no right to publish the data publicly.